 Promote Your Newly Updated Content For More Links, Social Exposure

-For example, in a post I wrote about restoring a Google My Business listing that had been maliciously targeted by competitors falsely reporting it as spam, I linked out to two of the most influential local SEOs from within the article.
+For example, in a post I wrote about restoring a Google My Business listing that had been maliciously targeted by competitors falsely reporting it as spam, I linked out to two influential local SEOs from within the article.

 Make Sure The Content Delivers Value And Covers The Topic